MarkoH17/Spray365/README.md

 `-eID / --aad_endpoint <string>`: Endpoint ID to use during authentication workflow (None for random selection, specify multiple in a comma-separated string) (default: None)

 `-S / --shuffle_auth_order`: Shuffle order of authentication attempts so that each iteration (User1:Pass1, User2:Pass1, User3:Pass1) will be sprayed in a random order, and with a random arrangement of passwords, e.g. (User4:Pass16, User13:Pass25, User19:Pass40).
 Be aware this option introduces the possibility that the time between consecutive authentication attempts for a given user may occur as quickly as `DELAY` seconds apart.
-Consider using the -mD/--min_cred_loop_delay option to enforce a minimum delay between authentication attempts for any given user. (default: False)
+Consider using the `-mD / --min_cred_loop_delay` option to enforce a minimum delay between authentication attempts for any given user. (default: False)

 `-SO / --shuffle_optimization_attempts <int>`: Number of random execution plans to generate for identifying the fastest execution plan (default: 10)

 `-mD / --min_cred_loop_delay <int>`: Minimum time to wait between authentication attempts for a given user.
 This option takes into account the time one spray iteration will take, so a pre-authentication delay may not occur every time (disable with 0) (default: 0)

-`-cUA / --custom_user_agent <int>`: Set custom user agent for authentication requests (default: None)
+`-cUA / --custom_user_agent <string>`: Set custom user agent for authentication requests (default: None)

 `-rUA, --random_user_agent <int>`: Randomize user agent for authentication requests (default: False)